cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 		- he died 3 days ago
 		- since then, there have been no more attacks
 - No one from the village has been brave enough to help [[Ismark Kolyanovich]] take [[Koylan Indirovich]] to the cemetery for a proper burial
+- One of the best educated in the valley, as the Burgomaster's daughter
+	- familiar with the geography (have her give them the map maybe)
+	- can provide info about important people in each town
+	- can regurgitate Barovia history trivia without a check

 ## Secrets
 - She is the blood sister of [[Izek Strazni]], but neither of them know it